JamesBrel/node_clean_and_modular_arch/README.md

 ### Contact : thecoder38@gmail.com
 ---
 ## Architecture
-   the architecture of each feature is based on the clean architecture of uncle bob which is constituted mainly of 3 layers :
+   the architecture of each feature is based on the clean architecture of Uncle Bob which is constituted mainly of 3 layers :
    - Data
    - Domain
    - Controllers